javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 If you want to go on faster, it can be skipped or postponed.
 ```

-An intricate method call can loose `this`, for instance:
+An intricate method call can lose `this`, for instance:

 ```js run
 let user = {